mjftw/pluma-automation/docs/quick-start-guide/2-install-and-run.md

 ### Get or Build the image

-The Automation Lab image should be available as `witekio/automation-lab` directly if you are registered and part of Witekio's team in Docker HUB.
+Pluma Automation image should be available as `witekio/pluma-automation` directly if you are registered and part of Witekio's team in Docker HUB.
 Otherwise, you can easily build it:

-* Clone the Automation Lab repository
+* Clone Pluma Automation repository
 * Navigate to the root and run `make docker-build`, or `make docker-build-arm` on an ARM device.
 If the build succeeds, you have your Docker image ready.

 ### Run with make

-To run the Automation Lab container using make, you must specify your project directory and the relative path of the script to run within that directory.
+To run Pluma Automation container using make, you must specify your project directory and the relative path of the script to run within that directory.

 * `PROJECT_DIR` - Path to the top level project directory to be mounted in the container
   * Must include all scripts required to run the PROJECT_SCRIPT